kmcgain/Pedalboard/docs/tutorial.md

 ## Arduino
 The arduino will come with female pin headers for easy prototyping.
 For the most secure finish you should desolder these and solder wires straight onto the board.
 However I recommend doing this after the project is completely tested - we will use a more temporary solution through this tutorial allowing easy swappout of the arduino board if there are any issues / misconfiguration.

 Like the screens you should use plastic stand-offs beneath the board and on top to secure it without shorting anything.
+I needed to use 2 between enclosure and board.
 You may find the gaps between pin headers are too small to rotate a nut, so use a screw-driver to tighten these.
 If any gaps are too small to even fit a nut, then see how secure the board is with the other holes locked down.
 You can always file down the plastic nuts to fit into the gaps as I did.
-[Photo](arduino_installation.png)
+[Photo](arduino_side.png)

 ## Other components
 The other components will be similar to the footswitches - a simple matter of securing with provided nuts.
 The DIN sockets I used did require me to drill some holes and secure with screws.
 Just ensure you leave a bit of space between the components to make life easy when soldering these later.